Home → IT Helpdesk → Printer Friendly Version

 If you would like a video guide to downloading, installing and login into Zoom Click Here.

-2. In the Download Center click on Download, under Zoom Client for Meetings.
+2. In the Download Center click on Download, under Zoom Desktop Client.

-4. Depending on your computer, the Zoom installer will appear in one of the following places: at the bottom left of your computer screen, or in your “downloads” folder.
+3. The Zoom installer file will appear in one of the following places: at the bottom left of your computer screen, at the top right, or in your Downloads folder.

-5. Click on the Zoom Installer to install it.
+4. Click on the Zoom Installer to install it.
 It will take a few moments to finish installing.
-Once done, the Zoom app should appear showing a sign-in screen.
+Once done, the Zoom app will appear on the sign-in screen.

-1. Click on your profile picture at the top-right of the window and then select Check of Updates.
+1. Select your profile picture at the top right of the Zoom window and click Check for Updates.

 2. If there is an update available, Zoom will begin to download that update.